theonlyladybug/saev/contrib/classification/reproduce.md

 The big overview (as described in our paper) is:

-1. Train an SAE on the ImageNet-1K [CLS] token activations from a CLIP ViT-B/16, from the 11th (second-to-last) layer.
+1. Train an SAE on the ImageNet-1K patch activations from a CLIP ViT-B/16, from the 11th (second-to-last) layer.
 2. Show that you get meaningful features, through visualizations.
-3. Train a linear probe on the [CLS] token activations from  a CLIP ViT-B/16, from the 11th layer, on the Caltech-101 dataset.
+3. Train a linear probe on the [CLS] token activations from  a CLIP ViT-B/16, from the 12th layer, on the Caltech-101 dataset.
 We use an arbitrary random train/test split.
 4. Show that we get good accuracy.
 5. Manipulate the activations using the proposed SAE features.
 6. Be amazed. :)